 Likewise, customer testing and user feedback are constantly implemented and they learn from the mistakes, implement feedback and evolve deliverables.
 This is used to avoid one final result.

 The agile teams reduce complexity by implementing short-term deliveries by using a delivery cycle that ranges from one to four weeks generally known as “sprints “.
 Because of that the team can change direction at any time in the process to make sure that their product will meet changing needs.

 Agile Project Management includes methods such as scrum, extreme programming (XP) and DSDM.

 Scrum is known for its simplicity and flexibility as well as addressing to the many management issues that have plagued the IT development teams for decades.
 It represents a way of managing tasks within a team-based development setting.
 Scrum highlights feedback, team independence, and building tested product increments within short repetitions.
-Scrum has five meetings: Daily Scrum, Sprint Planning, the Sprint Review Meeting and Sprint Retrospective Meeting.
+Scrum has five meetings: Daily Scrum, Sprint Planning, the Sprint Meeting and Sprint Retrospective Meeting.

 - The product owner represents important stakeholders and customers, and is in charge of arranging the project and business aspects of the project.

 - The scrum master attends as the team’s instructor or coach, by helping the members work together.
 This person solves problems, supervises communication so that team members and stakeholders can communicate the progress that has been made.